Your Complete HR Compliance Checklist

 Make sure your business has:

 • Form I-9 employment eligibility verification procedures.
-HR teams need to analyze and record employee verification documents — keep these in a designated place.
-Employers must provide these documents within 3 business days when requested
+HR teams need to analyze and record employee verification documents, so keep these in a designated place.
+Certain government officials may request to inspect Form I-9, and if requested for inspection, employers must provide these documents, within 3 business days when requested.

 • Documented policies on Title VII, age discrimination, sexual harassment, ADA, and FMLA.
-Your employee handbook is a good place to put these
+It's good practice to include these in your employee handbook.

 Review or update: